The overarching goal of the Mayor's Transport Strategy is that by 2041, 80% of journeys are to be made by walking, cycling and public transport.

 Making a cycle journey should be as convenient as any other mode of transport.

-For Londoners who rely on technology for journey planning and on street navigation, two tools launching in 2019 will help:
+Londoners who rely on technology for journey planning and on-street navigation can get help from two tools launched in 2019:

 Improving access to bikes and cycle parking can help unlock new cycle journeys.